🏫

 Guidance

 The mission statement must be consistent with the statutory and regulatory requirements in the HEA.
-However, a mission statement is not required to explicitly include the language from the definition of a “student with an intellectual disability” and the definition of a “Comprehensive Transition and Postsecondary Program for Students with Intellectual Disabilities” (CTP) in the HEA.
+However, a mission statement is not required to explicitly include the language from the definition of a “student with an intellectual disability” and the definition of a “Comprehensive Transition and Postsecondary Program for Students with Intellectual Disabilities” () in the HEA.
 The intent of this standard is to ensure that the mission standard aligns with the law and does not contradict it.
 For instance, the HEA states that programs must serve students with ID.
 A mission statement that affirms that the program serves students with a variety of disabilities would be contradictory to the intent and language in the HEA.
-See glossary for CTP, ID, and CIE definitions.
+See for , and definitions.

-The term “gainful employment” is used in the CTP definition in HEA.
-However, the US Department of Education (ED) no longer considers CTPs to be gainful employment programs.
+The term “gainful employment” is used in the definition in HEA.
+However, the US Department of Education (ED) no longer considers to be gainful employment programs.
 The updated term “competitive integrated employment” is used instead, as it is defined in the Workforce Innovation and Opportunity Act (WIOA).

 Required for Review